tenkiller/tenkiller.github.io/_drafts/dynamic-scheduling.md

 execution.
 Next, we look to see if we have a free reservation station slot and a free reorder buffer slot.
 It's important to note that _both_ need to have a free slot, not one or the other.
 If both slots are free, we may continue.

 Adding the instruction to the RS and ROB is a simple procedure.
-Specifically, the instruction is added to the ROB first, then the RS.
-While adding it to the ROB, we take note of where the result of the instruction is going to be stored in the ARF. __TODO__
+First, the instruction opcode and destination register in the ARF are written to the ROB.
+Second, the instruction opcode and ROB entry we just filled in are written to the RS.
+Additionally, the instruction operands are referenced in the RAT, and their values are written to the RS.
+It's important to note that each entry in the RAT corresponds to a single register in the ARF.
+If the RAT entry is empty, then it returns the value of its corresponding ARF register.
+Finally, the entry in the RAT that corresponds to the destination register of the instruction is written with the value of the ROB entry we wrote to previously.
+This way, any future instruction that refers to this current instruction's destination register will lookup the value in the ROB entry, not the ARF.

-After the instruction is added to the RS and ROB, we make a check to see if it can be executed this cycle.
+After the instruction is added to the RS and ROB, and an update to the RAT has been made, we make a check to see if it can be executed this cycle.
 In order to execute an instruction during the current cycle, it must have values for each of its operands.
-If an operand is still waiting on the return value from a previous instruction, the current instruction cannot execute.
+In other words, if an operand is still waiting on the return value from a previous instruction (i.e. it still points to a ROB entry), then the current instruction cannot execute.
+Once its operands contain a value, and it begins execution, it may then be dispatched to the executuon units over the CDB and freed from the RS.
+After execution of the instruction completes, the return value is written to the ROB entry and the ROB entry is marked as done.
+Entries in the ROB only get freed if it is marked as done and the ROB commit pointer is pointing to it in the current cycle.
+The commit pointer basically walks through each ROB entry, one at a time, _in order_, and writes their value to the destination register in the ARF that the ROB entry points to.
+This entire process cycle repeats until all of the instructions have been executed.